cajus/litra-testbed/README.md

 # Litra Testbed

+Have a Litra device?
+Try it [live](https://cajus.github.io/litra-testbed/) in your Chrome enabled browser.

 ![Overview](screenshot.png)

 In order to integrate a possibility to control my Logitech Litra from our video telephony software, I had to